Azurehappen/UrbanRTK-INS-OutlierOpt/README.md

 # Risk-Averse Optimization-based Outlier Accommodation for RTK INS Fusion
+(This repo was recently released and kept updating)

 UrbanRTK-INS-OutlierOpt is an open-source framework that integrates Real-Time Kinematic (RTK) Global Navigation Satellite Systems (GNSS) with Inertial Navigation Systems (INS), utilizing a diagonal-form of Risk-Averse Performance-Specified (RAPS) Optimization approach.